lejcik/certviewer/README.md

 The CertView plugin views information of the most common certificate files.
 List of the registered file extensions can be seen in *Configuration* dialog from *Options* menu, under path *Viewers and Editors/Viewers*.

 This is a viewer plugin, so select a certificate file in Salamander, press `F3` key and the viewer will show information about the certificate.
-If you wand to see the raw data instead, press `Shift+F3` keys.
+If you want to see the raw data instead, press `Shift+F3` keys.
+Plugin asks user for password if the certificate file is password protected and the password length is not zero.

 ## Contributing